 Rank indicates academic level.
-At Pratt the ranks are: instructor, assistant professor, associate professor, professor.
+At Pratt the full-time ranks are: Assistant Professor, Associate Professor, Professor, and in some cases, Instructor.
 An upgrade in rank is referred to as a promotion.

 Status indicates employment level.
 At Pratt, full-time status titles include: non-tenured, tenure track, and tenured.